- The Domain Name System is a naming system for computers, services, or any resource connected to the Internet.

-- DNS server isn’t responding – According to users, this message can occur due to your antivirus.
-To fix the problem, temporarily disable your antivirus and check if that solves the issue.
+- DNS server isn’t responding – This message can occur due to your antivirus.
+To fix the problem, temporarily disable your antivirus.

 - DNS server unavailable – If this message occurs, try changing your DNS manually.
-Switch to OpenDNS or Google DNS and check if that helps.
+Switch to OpenDNS or Google DNS.

 - Server IP address could not be found – Sometimes this problem is caused by a network glitch.
-However, you can reset your network connection simply by running a few commands in Command Prompt.
+You can reset your network using Command Prompt.

-- DNS server cannot be contacted – You might encounter this error message due to network problems.
-To fix this issue, try running a network troubleshooter on your PC and check if that solves the problem.
+- DNS server cannot be contacted – Caused by network problems.
+Try running a network troubleshooter on your PC.

 - Check your antivirus